-Generation and trade is the largest business segment of the Group by revenue.
+Generation and trade was the largest business segment of the Group by revenue in 2021.

 Activities within this segment include electricity and thermal energy generation operations, electricity and natural gas trade in the Baltics and administration of mandatory procurement in Latvia.